-the paneer cubes have a similar taste like that of malai paneer tikka. however, the whole recipe is made in a pan and in flat 20 mins, if you have the paneer ready. just add a couple of minutes to chop the onions and crush the ginger-garlic. so you have a entire dish ready in 25 mins. one of the best and quickest paneer recipes. few other quick paneer recipes on the blog are paneer bhurji, tawa paneer masala, kadai paneer and paneer tikka recipe.
+The paneer cubes have a similar taste like that of Malai paneer tikka. however, the whole malai paneer recipe is made in a pan and in flat 20 minutes, if you have the paneer ready.
+Just add a couple of minutes to chop the onions and crush the ginger-garlic.
+So you have an entire dish ready in 25 mins.
+One of the best and quickest paneer recipes.

-i halved the recipe and reduced the ridiculous proportions of oil in the recipe and increased the proportion of cream. added the amount of spices which suit us and did not make it spicy or hot. in the original recipe, kasuri methi is not added. i added these dried fenugreek leaves to give the dish a nice aroma and flavor.
+I halved the recipe and reduced the ridiculous proportions of oil in the recipe and increased the proportion of cream.
+Added the amount of spices which suit us and did not make it spicy or hot.
+In the original malai paneer recipe, kasuri methi is not added.
+I added these dried fenugreek leaves to give the dish a nice aroma and flavor.

 - 200 to 250 grams paneer (cottage cheese)